ykl1993/cdn/intl.en-US/API Reference/Resource Monitoring Interface/DescribeDomainBpsData.md

  |
 |DomainType|String|No|dynamic| Query type.

- -   If the parameter is set to “dynamic”, the system queries the real-time bandwidth of dynamic and static resources during full-site acceleration.
+ -   If the parameter is set to "dynamic", the system queries the real-time bandwidth of dynamic and static resources during full-site acceleration.
 -   If the parameter is left blank, the system queries the real-time bandwidth of static resources.

  |